elrebo-de/water_can/examples/water_can_example/README.md

 * If the water level rises above the maximum water level of the water can the state is switched to state `pumpIsOn == false`
 * If the water can is in state `pumpIsOn == true` the pump is switched on for 3 seconds.

+The water level is visualized with the onboard LED: red: empty, green: full, other colors: inbetween.

 ## Hardware

 * A shelly plug with an IP address in the connected WLAN  and